Giovanni's Room: Part two

-Hella eventually comes back and David leaves Giovanni's room with no notice for three days.
-He sends a letter to his father asking for money for their marriage.
+Hella returns, and David leaves Giovanni's room without telling him for three days.
+He writes to his father asking for money for his marriage.
 The couple then runs into Jacques and Giovanni in a bookshop, which makes Hella uncomfortable because she does not like Jacques's mannerisms.
 After walking Hella back to her hotel room, David goes to Giovanni's room to talk; the Italian man is distressed.
 David thinks that they cannot have a life together and feels that he would be sacrificing his manhood if he stays with Giovanni.
-He leaves, but runs into Giovanni several times and is upset by the "fairy" mannerisms that he is developing and his new relationship with Jacques, who is an older and richer man.
+He leaves but runs into Giovanni several times and is upset by the "fairy" mannerisms that he is developing and his new relationship with Jacques, who is an older and richer man.
 Sometime later, David finds out that Giovanni is no longer with Jacques and that he might be able to get a job at Guillaume's bar again.

-The news of Guillaume's murder suddenly comes out, and Giovanni is castigated in all the newspapers.
-David fancies that Giovanni went back into the bar to ask for a job, going so far as to sacrifice his dignity and agree to sleep with Guillaume.
-He imagines that after Giovanni has compromised himself, Guillaume makes excuses for why he cannot rehire him as a bartender; in reality, they both know that Giovanni is no longer of interest to Guillaume's bar's clientele since so much of his life has been played out in public.
+News suddenly comes out that Guillaume has been murdered, and it creates a scandal, as Guillaume was "one of the oldest names in France".
+David imagines that Giovanni went back into the bar to ask for a job, and that Guillaume "wants Giovanni to undress....
+Giovanni realizes that he cannot go through with it."
+But he "is overcome, and Guillaume has his will.
+I think [says David] if this had not happened, Giovanni would not have killed him".
+He imagines that Guillaume then makes excuses for why he cannot rehire him as a bartender; in reality, they both know that Giovanni is no longer of interest to Guillaume's bar's clientele since so much of his life has been played out in public.
 Giovanni responds by killing Guillaume in rage.
 Giovanni attempts to hide, but he is discovered by the police and sentenced to death for murder.
-Hella and David then move to the South of France, where they discuss gender roles and Hella expresses her desire to live under a man as a woman.
+Hella and David then move to the South of France, where they discuss gender roles, and Hella expresses her desire to live under a man as a woman.
 David, wracked with guilt over Giovanni's impending execution, leaves her and goes to Nice for a few days, where he spends his time with a sailor.
 Hella finds him and discovers his bisexuality, which she says she suspected all along.
 She bitterly decides to go back to America.
 The book ends with David's mental pictures of Giovanni's execution and his own guilt.